VSlice

 Independent logical networks

-A VSlice is an independent mobile network - used to segregate your estate of devices into logical networks.
-If you are familiar public cloud environments, this is similar to a VPC (AWS) or a VNet (Azure).
+VSlices are used to segregate your estate of devices into logical networks.
+Each VSlice is isolated from all others and so serves as a security boundary which you can control.
+If you are familiar with public cloud environments, this is similar to a VPC (AWS) or a VNet (Azure).
 You might create a VSlice for each project, site, team or environment - whatever makes sense for your application.

 For example, if you were the organizer of Music Festivals, you might create a VSlice for each festival site or event, and another for testing purposes.